PEMaldonado/PEMaldonado/README.md

 ### 👨‍💻 About Me :

-- 📝 I'm a Fullstack Developer with experience in Php, Laravel, Node.js, Express, React, Redux, SQL, NoSQL, and other related technologies.
+- 📝 I'm a Fullstack Developer with experience in Php, Laravel, Node.js, Express, React, Redux, Astro, SQL, NoSQL, and other related technologies.
 I have worked on both individual and team-based Fullstack projects, honing my collaborative skills, problem-solving abilities, and delivering high-quality solutions.
 My specialization lies in Back-end development.
 I possess knowledge of Agile methodologies, GIT, and JIRA.
 With a strong aptitude for problem analysis, effective communication, and teamwork.

 - 🌱 As a full stack web developer i have:
     •	Managed various projects such as a quote system for a solar power company, a quote system for an auto fines company, and a management system for a household products distribution company.